 5. Review First Draft and Final Draft

 This is something I learned from a friend recently.
 Before I jump into why to do this, I have to say, keep copies of your drafts!
 When I first started keeping copies of my drafts, I thought it was weird.
 I mean, you edit drafts to change them, not to keep them.
-Well, at some point, you might want to go back to an idea you had in draft two, but it’s draft five now and draft two is gone.
-Save yourself time and keep the drafts.
+Save yourself time in the end and keep the drafts.
 Ok, back to why to review first and last draft.
 This is mostly to shorten the learning curve for your next writing piece.
 Often, it’s glaringly clear what you did good and bad between the two drafts.
 Take note of it.
 Remember it.
 Implement it next time.
 You may save yourself a draft or two in the future.